 How can I work with you?

-- Videoconferencing.
-Our preferred method of meeting is videoconferencing via Skype, and we can also use Google Hangout.
+- Videoconference.
+Our preferred method of meeting is videoconferencing via Zoom at no charge to you.
 If you haven’t tried it, we think you will love it.
 It’s free, convenient, no commute time, and you can videoconference anywhere that you have a smart phone or computer.
 Bonus: It’s environmentally friendly.

 - Teleconference.
 No access to videoconferencing or having a bad hair day?
 No problem!
 Phone calls are an easy substitute for live chats.

 - Electronic Document Exchange.
 We use DropBox Pro for document exchanges.
 When you become a client, you will be assigned your own private, secure DropBox folder.

 Absolutely!
 We will work with you to create your settlement proposal, identify those issues for which compromise is possible, and advocate on your behalf with the mediator and/or other party.
 Our Negotiation and Advocacy services are offered on an hourly basis.

 Yes, we are a real law firm, in business since 2006.
 The nature of law practice is that most of our work is done at the desk, on the phone, and behind the scenes.
 Pamela works primarily remotely, but we office with Regus, which means a meeting space is close by when needed.

 Will you represent me at trial?